 How long should you hold a fish out of the water?
 A fish has no lungs - the moment it comes out of the water it stops 'breathing".
-You should allow only 5 seconds holding a fish out of the water.
+You should allow only at the most 5 seconds when holding a fish out of the water.

 New research indicates that after landing a fish, holding a fish out of the water for 30 seconds reduces the chances of survival by 30%, and 60 seconds out of the water reduces survival by 70%.

 Article written by Tony Bishop

 Bish & Fish Site Search

 Grip and Kill

 The way a trout is held when taking a photo, (aka 'Grip and grin'), can easily turn into 'grip and kill' if the fish is not handled carefully and correctly.